Why is it that so few people come to prayer meetings? Why are prayer meetings mostly lifeless? And why do some of those who attend seem half-asleep?

 Closing one’s eyes is not the answer

-The main reason somebody would sit with their eyes closed is because they have a desire to rest or sleep.
+The main reason someone would sit with their eyes closed is because they have a desire to rest or sleep.
 Closing our eyes when praying is mostly fruitless because, even though we shut off all of our external senses, we cannot stop thoughts entering into our minds.
 On many occasions people will find themselves daydreaming, thinking of all sorts of things other than what is being prayed about, oblivious to anything that was said past the first couple of sentences.
 When we close our eyes and our bodies relax it is natural to find ourselves drifting off.
 At least if we keep our eyes open it prevents the feeling of drowsiness.

 Concentration is a state of mind that doesn’t require the shutting DOWN of the senses (e.g. closing our eyes and blocking our ears), but the shutting OUT of the senses, which is achieved by focusing our attention upon a single goal.

 “And they stoned Stephen, calling upon God, and saying, Lord Jesus, receive my spirit.
 And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
 And when he had said this, he fell asleep.” – Acts 7 v 59-60

 Even while Stephen was being stoned to death he kneeled down and prayed for the forgiveness of those who were stoning him.
 Surely, nothing can be more distracting than being stoned, even with one’s eyes closed, and yet Stephen still managed to concentrate on his prayer rather than what was going on around him.

 How should we pray?

 God gave no commandment on what position to take while praying.
 Not once does the bible mention anyone closing their eyes when they pray.
 The only times the bible mentions people’s eyes when praying reveals that they were open, and looking up to heaven.
 Jesus himself looked up to heaven when he prayed: